They are disorders caused by organisms such as bacteria, viruses, fungi, or parasites. Many organisms live in and on our bodies.

 Symptoms include episodes of cough, severe chest pain, night sweats, and loss of appetite.
 The increase in HIV / AIDS is related to TB cases since weakened immune systems have an almost impossible time-fighting bacteria that would otherwise be dormant.

 Tuberculosis left its mark on science in more than one way.
 In the 19th century, TB was often spread through milk.
-This led to the development of discontinuous pasteurization, a method of low-temperature pasteurization that has its roots in the eradication of Tuberculosis in dairy products.
+This led to discontinuous pasteurization, a method of low-temperature pasteurization that has its roots in eradicating Tuberculosis in dairy products.

 Malaria is a mosquito-borne disease caused by parasites that leave people infected with flu-like symptoms.
 Malaria remains one of the most severe killers globally, infecting more than 200 million in 2016 and killing nearly 500,000.